k8s-1/helm/README.md

 * _helpers.tpl: A place to put template helpers that you can re-use throughout the chart

 # installation
-helm install <chart-name> <chart-location>
+helm install <chart-name> <chart-path>
-helm install mychart mychart/
+helm install mychart ./mychart